photon-platform/.github/profile/README.rst

 - `curator`_: maintains project archives
 - `logger`_: logs project information

-each of these components will fit into the larger picture of the `CLERK`_, an intelligent assistant in line with the vision established by Douglas Engelbart in his 1962 paper, "Augmenting Human Intellect"
+each of these components will fit into the larger picture of the `CLERK`_, an intelligent assistant in line with the vision established by Douglas Engelbart in his 1962 paper, `Augmenting Human Intellect <https://dougengelbart.org/pubs/augment-3906-Framework.html>`_

 Led by `phi ARCHITECT`_, the **PHOTON platform** is one of three organizations under their management, the others being `GEOMETOR`_ and `HARMONIC resonance`_.
 We're not here to sell a product; instead, we're offering an invitation to explore what can be achieved when dedication meets innovation.